IGCSE English Literature (Edexcel)

 All classes are on a Thursday at 11.15.
 If this doesn’t suit your timetable get in touch with me to organise audience of the recordings and extra work.

 When you apply for a course and opt in to the Zoom classes, you’ll automatically be enrolled on the upcoming sessions.
-If for any reason you can’t join a class I’ll do my best to accommodate you in a recoded session.
+If for any reason you can’t join a class I’ll do my best to accommodate you in a recorded session.
 If this can’t be arranged you’ll still have access to the recorded session and optional exercises and assignments.

 What’s the cost of the Zoom classes?